 A stroke happens when blood flow to part of the brain is interrupted.
 This can cause serious brain damage from a lack of oxygen.
 Brain function may be affected depending on where the stroke happens.
 A stroke can happen when your child is still in the womb, or at any age after birth.
 A stroke caused by a blood clot is called an ischemic stroke.
 A stroke caused by a burst or torn blood vessel is called a hemorrhagic stroke.
-Hemorrhagic stroke is more common than ischemic stroke in children.
-When stroke symptoms last a few hours and do not cause damage, it is called a transient ischemic attack (TIA).
-A TIA may be a warning sign that your child is about to have a stroke.
+Signs and symptoms of a stroke will depend on where in the brain it occurred.
+Signs and symptoms usually appear suddenly.

 - Your child has any of the following signs of a stroke:

 - Numbness or drooping on one side of the face

 - Weakness in an arm or leg

 - Confusion or difficulty speaking

 - Dizziness, a severe headache, or vision loss

 - Your child's arm or leg is warm, tender, and painful.
 It may look swollen and red.